euromoney-group-tech/Euromoney-C-Sharp-API-Test-Assessment/README.md

 ## Further Notes

-    - Please clone this repo, create a branch and then submit your effort as a PR  to this repo
+    - Please clone this repo, create a branch and then submit your effort as a pull request to this repo

     - Required Nuget Packages: Specflow for the BDD Feature file.

-    - For the Test Runner choose either Nunit or Xunit.
+    - For the test runner choose either Nunit or Xunit.

     - Any other packages you would like to use feel free to use them.